Incorporating VMware Zero-Trust for the Presidential Executive Order

 This approach allows agencies the flexibility to implement the solution in a phased approach and to decide what pillar(s) are most important to the agency and its stakeholders and ties directly back to our efforts within the End-User Computing (EUC) and Anywhere Workspace: and within this realm, provide foundations of Secure Access Service Edge (SASE) model as well.

-Furthermore, the hope is that these drafts (with their accompanied final versions) will further strengthen the plans laid out in the EO and provide guidance to agencies as well as the commercial, supporting communities in creating implementation plans for Zero-Trust.
-As such, VMware will continue to focus our solutions and enablement for customers to meet the Executive Order and 'CISA’s Zero Trust Maturity Model' or the for ZTN/A framework for Civilian agencies and DoD Zero Trust Reference Architecture for the branches, our solutions are geared to provide each the ability to implement on these ZT guidance / frameworks.
+Furthermore, the hope is that these drafts (with their accompanied final versions) will further strengthen the plans laid out in the EO and provide guidance to agencies as well as the commercial while supporting communities in creating implementation plans for Zero-Trust.
+As such, VMware will continue to focus our solutions and enablement for customers to meet the Executive Order and as the final enhancements are finalized and moved from draft forms of both the 'CISA’s Zero Trust Maturity Model' for Civilian agencies, and the DoD Zero Trust Reference Architecture for the military branches respectively, our solutions are geared to provide each group the ability to implement our VMware solutions to meet these ZT frameworks current and future guidance.

 Getting Started with Zero Trust